-It is important that everyone has equal access to our information and resources and that people find it easy to communicate with us.
+It is important that everyone has equal access to our information resources, services and offices and that people find it easy to communicate with us.
 We have an inclusive approach to engaging with people and recognise that we are all different and may have different needs.
 This applies to everyone including the people we regulate.

 If you have a disability, health problem or mental health issue, we can help you by making adjustments to remove or reduce barriers you might be facing.

-We have a duty to provide reasonable adjustments for disabled people under the Equality Act 2010, but we may be able to support you even if you do not have a disability as defined by the Act.
+We have a duty to provide reasonable adjustments for disabled people under the Equality Act 2010 but will also consider adjustments for people who may not meet the legal definition of a disability.

 Let us know as soon as possible if you need us to make any adjustments for you and how we can help.